-First medication is usually Lupron.
-This is administered by a relatively small needle and easily injected in the tummy.
+The first of the surrogate medications is usually Lupron.
+This surrogacy injection is administered by a relatively small needle and easily injected in the tummy.
 Many fertility doctors use this drug to get your cycle lined up or synchronized with a third party, such as a surrogate mother or egg donor.
 Then you’re on to the big boys!
-Progesterone is an oil-based shot given in the upper-outer quarter of your buttocks each night.
-Delestrogen is also oil-based that is even thicker that’s administered twice a week in the same areas.
+IVF progesterone shots are an oil-based shot given in the upper-outer quarter of your buttocks each night.
+The IVF Delestrogen injection is also oil-based and is even thicker; that’s administered twice a week in the same areas.
 Your poor heiny ends up lumpy, battered and bruised.
 Not to mention you inner elbows (is there a word for that part of your body?) start to look like you’ve been shooting heroin from all of the blood drawing required.
-However, it’s a small price that’s happily paid by those hoping to conceive.
+However, this IVF treatment injection is a small price that’s happily paid by those hoping to conceive.

 My husband has had the honor of “sticking it to me” on a nightly basis for a while now ;).
 It’s so much easier with help.
 Twisting yourself into some weird high-level yoga pose to get that gigantic needle into position and then watching yourself jab it into you own butt, is absolutely no fun at all.
 Also, I think it gives him a weird, sadistic pleasure getting to poke his wife with needles.
 All joking aside, I do believe that it is bonding in a way; it makes him feel more involved in the process and sympathetic to my situation.